dxn-9/RustyCraft/README.md

 ## Introduction

-This a basic minecraft clone and it includes features such as:
+This a basic minecraft clone and it has implemented:

--   Heightmap generation via fbm noise map and trees
+-   Map generation via fbm noise
 -   Placing and removing blocks
--   AO
+-   Chunk culling based on camera frustum
--   Simple AABB and Raycasting for collision detection
+-   AABB and Raycasting for collision detection
--   Multiple render passes for different type of objects
+-   Multiple render passes for translucency and ui
--   Save and load modified chunks/player state
+-   Save and load chunks/player states
--   Chunk culling based of frustum
+-   Ambient occlusion and directional light

 ---